mit-rss/intro_to_ros/README.md

      cd ~/catkin_ws/ros_exercises/
     ./run_tests

-You should be graded on the completion of 6 Tests.
+You should be graded on the completion of 6 tests.
 Be careful with naming the various files defined in the handout correctly or else you won't be graded properly.

 Additionally the ```run_tests``` file will generate a file called ```log.npz``` which you **must upload to gradescope for credit**.